FireFrog17/Fundamental-restriction-on-epistasis-detection-and-fitness-valleys-in-virus-evolution-Data/CodeOnly/readme.txt

-ShortTest.m - MATLAB program that initiates mock sequence generation recomb_2023_epi.m - MATLAB program function that generates mock sequences DataProcessing - python script for data processing EpistasisCalculation - python script for Epistasis calculation
+ShortTest.m - MATLAB program that initiates mock sequence generation recomb_2023_epi.m - MATLAB program function that generates mock sequences ProcessGenomes.py - python script for data processing main.py - python script for Epistasis calculation

 How to use:
 0) if using mock sequences - open ShortTest.m and set needed parameters.
 After the end of calculations remeber the path to saved data files